 There are many other reindeer themed books too.
 As you can see, this list includes both fiction and nonfiction.
 The most popular titles include Olive, the Other Reindeer, The Great Reindeer Rebellion, and The Little Reindeer.
 Remember, with a reindeer theme, it’s important to use paired texts in order to work on reading strategies for fiction and nonfiction.
 Below, you’ll find a variety of resources that you can incorporate into your week.

-If you love Reader’s Theatre like I do, you might also like my latest partner script.
-This skit would work well paired with the Wild Christmas Reindeer since it’s about reindeer problems.
+The Stubborn Reindeer pairs with the Wild Christmas Reindeer since it’s about reindeer problems.
 Sue, the reindeer trainer, is having difficulty with Prancer.
 She just can’t get her timing down and is quite frankly *digging her hooves in*.
 Sue is beside herself with worry that the deer will not be ready in time and Christmas will be ruined.
 With the help of the lead barn elf, Jason, the two elves are able to solve the problem.
 Teamwork is a beautiful thing.
 You can check it out with the preview to the left.

 Writing and Craft Ideas